ajayyy/StaticBlog/src/markdown-pages/mute-sponsorblock.md

 This new action can be used with Sponsor, Unpaid/Self Promotion and Interaction Reminder.

-One other cool thing I have noticed with this is that segments can get even precise.
+One other cool thing I have noticed with this is that mute segments can get even more precise than skips.
 With skipping, the browser sometimes acts up when it skips a very short amount of time, making it a better experience just to not skip it at all.
 With muting segments, it feels a lot smoother and you don't really notice the muting happen.

 As with normal segments, you have the option to unmute at any time to hear what is actually happening.